 Keep your website modern, logical and easy to navigate.
 Users like to see a nice website with just the right amount of colour, text, photographs and useful information.

-Connect on social media.
-If you will commit to create share content on social media often, then it is a good idea to also set up a Facebook page to share your website posts and connect with a larger audience.
-This will improve the popularity of your website as more links will lead to it and you can reach a larger audience by sharing your page among your Facebook friends.
+Connect with people on social media.
+You will need to open a Facebook page or Facebook group, Instagram account, or any of the others if you feel they will bring new audiences to your website.
+If you commit to create share content on social media often, this will improve the popularity and authority of your website as more links will lead to it and you can reach a larger audience by sharing your page among your Facebook friends.

 Don’t forget to keep it simple, interesting and current!